code-423n4/2023-01-rabbithole-findings/data/scokaf-Q.md

 ### Recommended Mitigation Steps

 Remove ^ in “pragma solidity ^0.8.15” and change it to “pragma solidity 0.8.15” to be consistent with the rest of the contracts.

+# 2: USE A MORE RECENT VERSION OF SOLIDITY

+Vulnerability details

+## Context:

+All contracts

+## Description:

+For security, it is best practice to use the latest Solidity version.

+For the security fix list in the versions; see https://github.com/ethereum/solidity/blob/develop/Changelog.md

+## Tools Used

+Manual Analysis

+### Recommended Mitigation Steps

+Old version of Solidity is used , newer version can be used (0.8.17)